Blaise1030/j0bz/README.md

 ## Vision

-We visionize Jobz to be the ultimate tool to match the right people to the right company.
+We strongly believe in the mission to connect awesome people with amazing companies which empowers both parties to achieve greater heights together.

+<br>

+## Future Outlook

 In order to fullfill this goal, we planned to introduce job application insights and job application recommendations based on the user's previous application data in the platform through Machine Learning.
 We would also want to benefit the other side of the relationship - recruiters - as a whole with talent recommendation system through Machine Learning.

-<br>

-## Future Outlook

-We hope to integrate
+**Planned Features**
 - One-stop Site for recruiters to manage application
 - Employee reviews
 - Portfolio feature

-Manage full recruitment process (interviews, offers-signing) Helps companies manage applications effectively with our services.
+- Manage full recruitment process (interviews, offers-signing)
+- Help companies manage applications effectively with our services.
-Recommending talents to a suitable company.
+- Recommending talents to a suitable company.
-We are the broker and we charge brokerage fee.

 <br>